Map & Radius Glossary

 Shapefile

 Esri's vector GIS file format, dating to the early 1990s.
 A shapefile is actually a set of files (.shp, .shx, .dbf, often .prj) that together describe geometry and attributes.
-Still widely used in professional GIS.
+Still widely used in professional GIS — especially in government workflows where the format is deeply entrenched.
+The quirks (file-set instead of single file, no native UTF-8 support, max attribute name length of 10 characters) frustrate modern developers but the format persists.

 Slippy map

 A draggable, zoomable web map made of map tiles — the kind you find on Google Maps, OpenStreetMap, and almost every modern site.
-Named for the smooth panning ("slippy") experience.
+The name comes from the smooth "slippy" panning behavior pioneered by Google Maps in 2005 and now standard on every web map.
+The slippy-map approach defines the tile grid and zoom levels that virtually every web mapping tool follows today.

 V